basnijholt/nijho.lt/content/post/homelab-explained/index.md

 ### Why it matters

-The classic benefits are real:
+The classic benefits are real: git history is my changelog, rebuilding a dead machine is boring, and nothing lives only in my head.

-- **Git history is my changelog.** When something breaks, `git log` tells me what changed and when, and `git revert` undoes it.
-- **Rebuilding is boring.** A dead machine is a fresh NixOS install and a pointer to the same config.
-- **Nothing lives only in my head.** Four machines, a hundred services, and three DNS setups is more than I can remember, so the files remember for me.

-But the benefit that matters most to me now is a newer one: **this is the easiest possible setup to work on with AI.**
+But the benefit that matters most to me now is a newer one: **this setup is easy to work on with AI.**

 Coding agents are very good at reading and editing text files, running commands, and checking the result.
-They are hopeless at clicking through a web dashboard.
+They are much worse at clicking through a web dashboard.
 Because almost everything here is files and CLI commands, an agent can do exactly what I do: add a service, move it to another machine, find out why a route returns `403`, add a DNS record, write the NixOS change, and show me the diff.
 Terraform is a good example of why this is safe: the agent edits the record, runs `terraform plan`, and I see exactly what will change at Cloudflare before anything does.